AletteXin/React-Healthlator/README.md

 ### Login feature

-- Patients are able to create and login to an account to keep track of past forms
+- Patients are able to create and account and login to keep track of past forms

 <img src="https://user-images.githubusercontent.com/85789376/194939039-db4a1118-6928-401c-82bf-4640bfa087f8.png" height="300">